microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 <tr><td><strong>Compatibility</strong></td><td>

 [comment]: # Will the proposed change break existing code/behaviors?
 If so, how, and is the breaking change "worth it"?

+How does someone turn off the built-in hyperlink detector?
+It _can't_ go in `defaults.json@profiles.defailts`

+Clickable links, sendInput get the same appearance treatment as auto-detected links (but not as manually emitted ones)

 </td></tr>